drfranknlee/udc-for-image-analytics/README.md

 This repository includes instruction and manifest to ingest and index a military aircraft dataset into Spectrum Discover.
 Three additional tasks can be performed to custom-tag, extract-tag, import-tag to enrich the data catalog.

-The instruction below uses the dataset in "T101389".
+The instruction below uses the dataset in "set-T101389".
+The raw data is a collection of 11 military aircraft images from https://www.kaggle.com/a2015003713/militaryaircraftdetectiondataset/version/29